25 Unique Activities To Add To Your Kyoto Bucketlist

 If you love unagi like I do, one thing you’ll quickly notice while in Kyoto is that there sure are lots of restaurants specializing in eel dishes.

-Eel is considered a delicacy that is often enjoyed during special occasions and seasons, particularly in the summer to combat fatigue due to its high nutritional value.
-Kyoto’s longstanding appreciation for refined and seasonal cuisine has led to the high number of specialty eel restaurants, offering everything from unagi-don (grilled eel over rice) to kabayaki (grilled eel with soy-based sauce).
+Eel is considered a delicacy that is often enjoyed during special occasions and seasons.
+Kyoto’s longstanding appreciation for refined, seasonal cuisine has led to a large number of specialty eel restaurants, offering everything from unagi-don (grilled eel over rice) to kabayaki (grilled eel with soy-based sauce).

-These restaurants are certainly not cheap, but if you’re looking to splurge on some truly delicious and freshly grilled eel, Kyoto is the place to do it!
+These restaurants are certainly not cheap, but if you’re looking to splurge on some truly delicious and freshly grilled eel, Kyoto is one of the best places to do it!

 Here are three of my top recommendations:

 Unagi Sora – has three kinds of “brand name” eels (similar to how there are fancy beefs like Kobe, Tajima, etc).
 These are the Tsukushi golden eel, Tosa’s Igossou, and Tenku Eel.
-They also have a more “typical” eel from Kagoshima Prefecture, with quality that’s comparable to branded eel, so if you’re not up for spending the big bucks on eel, this is the one to choose.
+They also have a more affordable eel from Kagoshima Prefecture, with quality that’s comparable to branded eel.

 Kyo Unawa – Another highly rated spot that I bookmarked for a future trip!
 This traditional Japanese restaurant spotlights eel dishes, and has private dining rooms for you to enjoy too.